wou-cs/midterm-makeup-client-template/README.md

-This is the template repository for the client functions for the CS 465 midterm.
+This is the template repository for the client functions for the CS 465 midterm **makeup** exam.